-EU blacklists to build 'pressure' on Lukashenko
+EU visa bans to 'pressure' Lukashenko

-Belarus officials who ordered violence and faked elections are to face EU blacklists, foreign ministers agreed on Friday (14 August).
+Belarus officials who ordered violence and faked elections are to go on EU blacklists, foreign ministers agreed on Friday (14 August).

-The visa bans and asset freezes could be in place by the end of the month or in early September, after the EU foreign service was tasked to start work on "additional listings ... immediately".
+The visa bans and asset freezes could be in force by the end of the month or in early September, after they tasked the EU foreign service to start work on "additional listings ... immediately".

 Join EUobserver today